Freight Shipping from Greenville to Denver

 How much does it cost to ship freight from Greenville to Denver?

-Full truckload (FTL) rates from Greenville, SC to Denver, CO currently range from $3,586-$4,420 for a standard dry van load over the 1,668-mile route.
+Full truckload (FTL) rates from Greenville, SC to Denver, CO currently range $3,586-$4,420 (roughly $2.15-$2.65 per mile over 1,668 miles).
 LTL shipments typically cost $1,117-$1,818 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Denver?